Erotemic/shitspotter/DATASHEET.md

 8. **Are there recommended data splits (e.g. training, development/validation, testing)?** If so, please provide a description of these splits, explaining the rationale behind them.

-    Yes, we are currently suggesting that data before 2021 be used as validation, and after be used as train.
-This may change in the future.
+    Yes, we are currently suggesting that data from 2020 and 2024 are used as validation.
+Data from 2021, 2022, 2023 are in the training set.

 9. **Are there any errors, sources of noise, or redundancies in the dataset?** If so, please provide a description.